NoaCohanim/Set-Cards-Game/README.md

 ## About Me
 I've built this project when I was a 2nd year student in Ben Gurion University to show my knowledge in multi-threading.
 I also have knowledge in networks and communication, memory management,big data, ML and optimization algorithms, web developing and more.
-I am fluent in C++, Java/#C, Python, Node.js and SQL.

 ## About the Project
 *The project was made in Java and in order to demonstrate my knowledge in *multi-threading* and designing algorithms.